ullamua/clean-youtube-extension/README.md

 ---

-## 🔧 Changing the Backend URL Later
+## Changing the Backend URL Later

 **From the extension:**
+- Visit YouTube and launch any video from the homepage
 - Click the extension icon → ⚙️ gear icon
 - Or right-click icon → Options
 - Update the URL and save